pulc/pulc.github.io/aboutme.md

 ## Art
 ![a picture](/assets/img/devart1.jpg)

 I like drawing and painting.
 There will be a section with my work on the website.
 In the meantime, you can check my [Deviantart](https://www.deviantart.com/pavelulc/gallery).
-Currently I dedicated myself to urban sketching.
+Currently, I dedicated myself to urban sketching.

 We all love taking pictures.
 I am also a wannabe photographer.
 Let me share my [public album](https://goo.gl/photos/ts7oYheLEbxC66Za9) from my solo travel to Iran.